Common Risks Faced by Teen Drivers (And How to Manage Them)

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about car insurance.
 Our goal is to be an objective, third-party resource for everything car insurance related.
 We update our site regularly, and all content is reviewed by car insurance experts.

 Avoiding distractions is the easiest way to cut down on the chances of an accident, but unfortunately, distracted driving is extremely common.
-According to distracted driving statistics on Distraction.gov, a government website that exists to educate drivers on the dangers of distraction, 18% of collisions that led to injuries in 2010 were the result of distractions.
-Student drivers are especially at risk, as 11% of drivers under 20 who were involved in accidents that caused deaths were distracted drivers.
+According to distracted driving statistics on Distraction.gov, a government website that exists to educate drivers on the dangers of distraction, 18% of collisions that led to motor vehicle injuries in 2010 were the result of distractions.
+Student drivers are especially at risk, as 11% of drivers under 20 who were involved in motor vehicle accidents that caused deaths were distracted drivers.
 Unfortunately, there are a wide range of distractions facing teen drivers today.
 A sample of drivers’ most common distractions include:

 Texts and Phone Calls